masteringmodernpayments/book/basic_integration.md

 This chapter is going to be a whirlwind integration with Stripe.
 It's going to be simple and nothing you haven't seen before, but it'll give us something to build on for the next few sections.
 This is loosely based on Stripe's own [Rails Checkout Guide][stripe_guide].

+Remember that this application is going to be selling digital downloads, so we're going to have two actions:

+* "buy", where we create a Sale record and actually charge the customer,
+* "pickup", where the customer can download their product.

 ## Basic Setup

 First, add the Stripe gem to your Gemfile: